samueleblanc/MatTalX/CONTRIBUTING.md

 - Cleaning up the code (including HTML and CSS) or simply adding comments that helps with code readability is always appreciated!
 - Improve the documentation
 - Improve the error messages
+- In the suggestion popup, include the packages in the list of commands, to have a more complete list of potential commands

 ### Important info